Cultural Studies: Culture and Organization

 Structure

 There are four components to the Culture & Organization programme.
-In the core area of study, students explore key topics in the field of organizations and organizing culture and the arts, cultural entrepreneurship, digital media and cultural sociology.
+In the core area of study, students explore key topics in the fields of organizing culture and the arts, cultural entrepreneurship and interventions, digital media and cultural sociology.

 There are also three complementary components: electives, integration modules and Complementary Studies.
-The electives allow students to both focus and broaden their study of culture and organization, e.g. with modules on organization theory, digital cultures, critical studies, queer studies, art theory, entrepreneurship or business studies.
-The integration modules for cultural studies bring together students from all Masters programmes at the Faculty of Humanities and Social Sciences and familiarise them with the history and methods of and current debates in cultural theory.
-Complementary Studies enables students to take classes beyond their immediate field of study in order to broaden their understanding of key contemporary challenges for culture and society.
-Together, these four components prepare students for writing their research-based Masters dissertation.
+The electives allow students to both focus and broaden their study of culture and organization, e.g. with courses on organization theory, queer and gender studies, phenomena of migration and mobility, studies of media and technology, art theory, entrepreneurship or business studies.
+The integration modules for cultural studies bring together students from all Master's programmes at the School of Culture and Society to study and debate the history of, and current debates in, cultural theory.
+The Complementary Studies enable students to deepen their studies methodically and conceptually, and to supplement them with cross-programme perspectives from all faculties.
+Together, these four components prepare students for writing their research-based Master's thesis.

-During the fourth semester of their Masters programme, students embark on their dissertation.
-Dissertations link advanced theories to an in-depth engagement with core empirical phenomena of culture and organization.
-A dedicated Masters Forum brings all students together with teaching staff and is a space in which students can present their work in progress, learn about methods, and receive peer-to-peer feedback.
-As a collective process organized around dissertation-writing, students will share their experiences and receive regular support from peers and teaching staff: the dissertation is not simply an individual challenge.
+During the fourth semester of their Master's programme, students embark on their thesis.
+Theses link advanced theories to an in-depth engagement with core empirical phenomena of culture and organization.
+A dedicated Master's Forum brings all students together with teaching staff and is a space in which students can present their work in progress, learn about methods, and receive peer-to-peer feedback.
+As a collective process organized around thesis-writing, students will share their experiences and receive regular support from peers and teaching staff: the thesis is not simply an individual challenge.

 Study Regulations and Subject-Specific Schedule